 Molino is a very small town located in the state of Florida.
 With a population of 1,339 people and two constituent neighborhoods, Molino is the 399th largest community in Florida.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Molino is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Molino isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Molino are a mix of both white- and blue-collar jobs.
 Overall, Molino is a town of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in Molino who work in sales jobs (20.04%), office and administrative support (19.40%), and management occupations (10.23%).
+There are especially a lot of people living in Molino who work in sales jobs (18.85%), office and administrative support (15.27%), and healthcare (13.13%).

-Molino is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Molino doesn't have a public transportation system that people use for their commute.

-The education level of Molino citizens is a little higher than the average for US cities and towns: 21.28% of adults in Molino have at least a bachelor's degree.
+The overall education level of Molino is somewhat higher than in the average US city of 21.84%: 26.76% of adults 25 and older in the town have at least a bachelor's degree.

-Molino is a very ethnically-diverse town.
+Molino is an extremely ethnically-diverse town.
 The people who call Molino home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Molino residents report their race to be White, followed by Black or African-American.
 Molino also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.25% of the town’s residents.
-Important ancestries of people in Molino include English, Italian, Scottish, and European.
+People of Hispanic or Latino origin account for 16.72% of the town’s residents.
+Important ancestries of people in Molino include German, Italian, Scottish, and European.

 The most common language spoken in Molino is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and African languages.